 Tool Configuration

 Tools help an agent do real work with less mental effort per reply.
-Add them when instructions alone are no longer enough to keep the agent accurate, consistent, or efficient.
+Add them when a verified scenario shows that instructions alone are not enough to keep the agent accurate, consistent, or efficient.

-For the Consultation Desk example, tools are not the starting point.
-The starting point is still a clear agent role.
+Tools are not the starting point.
+The starting point is a clear first scenario set.
 Add a tool only when you can point to a repeated job the agent should handle more reliably:

 - Look up stable reference material